-The RS485 interface is used for communication with injection moulding machines and is located on the rear of the housing.
+The RS485 interface is used for communication with injection molding machines and is located on the rear side of the housing on a 9-pin D-SUB socket.
+Further information regarding this interface can be found in chapter 8.4.